Learn more about Terminal

 Share this post

-We’re living through one of the most stressful times in a generation, and burnout has never been more top of mind for engineering teams.
+We’re living through one of the most stressful times in a generation, and software engineer burnout has never been more top of mind for engineering orgs.
 Leaders can find themselves caught between the demands of their organization and the needs of their engineers.
 But ignoring mental health concerns can come at a steep cost, eating away at productivity and ultimately compelling your engineers to quit.

 “As employers, I think we are in a very unique position to help our employees through this era of uncertainty by providing as many resources and as much emotional support as we can,” says Kerri McKinney, Terminal’s Global Head of Talent.
 “Especially because remote work comes with its own set of challenges.”